IMPORTANT NOTICE: COVID-19 Update

 - An evaluation of the academic potential of the experience and its relationship to the student's academic study

-- An identification of the potentials risks of the internship site
+- An identification of the potential risks of the internship site

 - An identification of an appropriate individual from the host organization to supervise the student at an internship site